bwsw/cloudstack-ui/README.md

 `/path/to/config.json` - path to a custom configuration file named config.json (optional)

-Additionally, you can change favicon and Cloudstack logo on login screen and in sidebar:
+Additionally, you can change favicon and CloudStack logo on login screen and in sidebar:
 ```
 -v /path/to/favicon.ico:/static/img/favicon.ico \
 -v /path/to/cloudstack_logo.png:/static/img/cloudstack_logo.png \
 -v /path/to/cloudstack_logo_light.png:/static/img/cloudstack_logo_light.png \
 -v /path/to/cloudstack_logo_dark.png:/static/img/cloudstack_logo_dark.png
 ```
-where the `favicon.ico` is the favicon, `cloudstack_logo.png` is the logo displayed on login screen and `cloudstack_logo_light.png` and `cloudstack_logo_dark.png` are Cloudstack logos displayed in sidebar with dark and light theme respectively.
+where the `favicon.ico` is the favicon, `cloudstack_logo.png` is the logo displayed on login screen and `cloudstack_logo_light.png` and `cloudstack_logo_dark.png` are CloudStack logos displayed in sidebar with dark and light theme respectively.
 ### Assisting object cleanup container

 Some operations implemented in the UI require "delayed" activities, so we use additional cleaner container that cleans objects marked for the removal.